megalithic/dotfiles/hammerspoon/README.md

   - apps can define their own custom `handler` function to be executed when they are active, for example, custom keybinding (see Slack in config.lua)
   - apps can auto set dnd and slack status modes
-  - apps can enable/disable quit guard
+  - apps can enable/disable QuitGuard™
+  - apps can auto-hide after n-minute interval
+  - apps can auto-quit after n-minute interval

 - **Window Management**: